Impressment: United States

 The American Continental Navy impressed men into its service during the American Revolutionary War.
 The Continental Congress authorized construction of thirteen frigates, including in 1775.
 The senior captain of the Continental Navy, James Nicholson, was appointed to command Virginia.
 When it was fitted out in 1777, Nicholson received orders to sail to Martinique.
 Many of Nicholson's crew had deserted to sign on as privateers, for higher pay at less risk.
 Therefore, Nicholson impressed about thirty citizens of Baltimore, an act expressly forbidden by Maryland law.
 Maryland governor Thomas Johnson demanded immediate release of the impressed men and Congress convinced Nicholson to release them all.
 Nicholson avoided impressment on land and instead stopped two American merchant ships at sea in 1780, to impress men from their crews.

 The individual states did not deny the concept of impressment for their own navies, but were reluctant to grant the right to the Continental Congress.
 The concept of drafting men into armed service remained contentious, even after adoption of the federal constitution.

-There are several documented cases of a British seamen being impressed by the US Navy.
+There are several documented cases of British seamen being impressed by the US Navy.

 Anglo American War of 1812

 In 1795, the Jay Treaty went into effect, addressing many issues left unresolved after the American Revolution, and averting a renewed conflict.
 However, the treaty's neglect to address British impressment of sailors from American ships and ports became a major cause of complaint among those who disapproved of it.
 While non-British subjects were not impressed, at this point Britain did not recognize naturalised American citizenship and treated anyone born a British subject as still "British"; as a result, the Royal Navy impressed an estimated 6,500 sailors who claimed to be American citizens.

 During the wars with France (1793 to 1815), the Royal Navy aggressively reclaimed British deserters on board ships of other nations, both by halting and searching merchant ships, and, in many cases, by searching American port cities.
 Although these impressments violated American law, Jefferson ignored them so as to remain on good terms with Britain as he was negotiating to obtain Florida from the Spanish.
 This changed in 1805 when the Royal Navy began seizing American merchantmen violating British law by trading with the West Indies, condemning the ships and their cargoes as prizes and impressing their crews.
 Under the Rule of 1756, in times of war direct trade between a neutral state and a British colony was forbidden if such trade had not existed in time of peace.

 As a cause of the War of 1812, the impressment and ship seizures caused serious diplomatic tension, and helped to turn American public opinion against Britain.
-Impressment was widely perceived as humiliating and dishonoring the U.S. because it was unable to protect its ships and sailors.
+Impressment was widely perceived as humiliating and dishonouring the U.S. because it was unable to protect its ships and sailors.